BoringBoredom/UEFI-Editor/README.md

 Import it with the non-A branch of UEFITool.
 If the file is not detected due to missing file extension, drag it into UEFItool or add .rom to the end.
 Press CTRL + F and perform a text search for the desired setting.
 Double-click the reference to the section at the bottom, right-click the section and press “Extract as is...”.

 Convert the extracted file with IRFExtractor.
-Convert it further with my script.
+Convert it further with my script (instructions are at the top).

 Search for the setting you want to change and write down the VarOffset, Value and VarStore name.